Kellogg Interview: Format, Criteria + Sample Questions

 Kellogg interviewers are a mix of AdCom (Admissions Officers), students, and alumni.
 The interviewer does not read your application file and will see only your resume before the interview.

-Interviews are a mix of resume review, career goals, and “why an MBA?” components, along with a behavioral question or two.
+Interviews are a mix of resume review, career goals, “why an MBA?” components, and a behavioral question or two focused on teamwork and leadership.
 Career focus is key.
 Do the career goals make sense?
 Are they realistic and well-thought-out?
 Is the need for an MBA clear?
 These days, they often include a question that will touch on diversity.

-“I would always ask a couple behaviorals around leadership, teamwork, dealing with difficult teammates, etc. Knowing and utilizing STAR is definitely the way to go,” shares Colette.
+“I would always ask a couple behaviorals around leadership, teamwork, dealing with difficult teammates, etc. Knowing and utilizing STAR is definitely the way to go,” shares former Kellogg AdCom Director Beth.

 Fellow Kellogg expert Caryn agrees, saying that “the STAR method is still the gold standard for answering behavioral type questions.”